One Magic Christmas: Release

 It was released on DVD in the United States (Region 1) on August 21, 2001.

 On December 4, 2012, Netflix released the DVD and later made it available to stream in the United States, France, and the Netherlands.

 Box office

-One Magic Christmas grossed $2,662,241 in its opening weekend in North America, November 22–24, 1985, and a domestic total of $13,677,222.
+One Magic Christmas grossed $2,662,241 in its opening weekend from 824 screens in the United States and Canada, placing second behind fellow opener King Solomon's Mines.
+It grossed a total of $13,677,222 in the United States and Canada.

 Critical response

 One Magic Christmas has a 47% score on Rotten Tomatoes from 17 critics.

 Roger Ebert gave the film two stars out of four, saying, "This is very unfortunate.
-What we have here is a movie with an intelligent screenplay, wonderful performances and skillful direction, but it is a tactical miscalculation from beginning to end."
+What we have here is a movie with an intelligent screenplay, wonderful performances and skillful direction, but it is a tactical miscalculation from beginning to end", lamenting the misguided "sad, sad story."

 Janet Maslin of The New York Times called the film "modern[,] with a gratifyingly old-fashioned feeling, some of which is a matter of its unself-conscious plainness".